ipedro/ssr/README.md

 (https://www.udemy.com/server-side-learning-with-react-and-redux/learn/v4/overview).
 In general
 lines:

-* The Webpack has two input configurations, one for the client and one for the server.
-Each one pointing to a different input file, one for the client and one for the server.
+* Webpack has two input configurations, one for the client and one for the server.
+Each one pointing to a different input file, one for the client and another for the server.
 The component trees of these two files are the same, however, on the server, the actions are called by methods of the object representing the routes.
 When it receives a GET for a given URL, the server iterates through this object, finds the one that has the same path and executes the corresponding action